Shanti Sagara

 Shanthi Sagara, also called Sulekere, is the second largest built lake in Asia.
-It is located at Sulekere of Channagiri taluka of Davanagere District in Karnataka state of India.
+It is located at Sulekere of Kerebilachi, Channagiri taluka of Davanagere District in Karnataka state of India.

 Importance

 Shanti Sagara tank, created by an embankment with sluice outlets, built in 1128, the tank has a history of 800 years.
 It took three years to construct the massive tank.
 The tank, which has a water spread of 6550 acres, has a circumference of 30 km.
 It has a total drainage basin of 81483 acres.
-It irrigates 4700 acres of land and more than 170 villages are benefited by it.
+It irrigates 4700 acres of land and more than 1000 villages are benefited by it.